kracoma2-art/Kathleen-Racoma-FIN321/Stage 2-Spec.md

 Describe the logic and sequencing of your analysis — as if briefing a junior analyst or AI model builder.
 Focus on **order of operations**, not formulas.

-Example flow:
+Flow:
+1. Multiply the EUR receivable by the forward rate to determine fixed USD proceeds
+2. Discount the EUR receivable using the EUR interest rate to find today's EUR present value
+3. Convert that EUR PV to USD at the current spot rate
+4. Invest USD proceeds at the USD rate to project 1-year USD value
+5. Cross check against forward parity
+6. Compute USD proceeds under EUR put hedge across possible spot rates (S_T)
-1. Compute USD proceeds under the forward hedge.
+7. Compute USD proceeds under EUR call hedge across S_T
-2. Recreate a synthetic forward using money market parity to validate rates.
-3. Compute option hedge outcomes for both the EUR put and EUR call under varying spot outcomes \(S_T\).
+8. Adjust each by subtracting the respective option premium cost
-4. Compare USD results across hedges at the base case and across sensitivity scenarios.
+9. Compare USD results across hedges at the base case and across sensitivity scenarios.
-5. Summarize the trade-offs (certainty vs. optionality vs. cost).

-> *Your goal: anyone reading this section should know exactly how to implement your logic in Excel or code — without you explaining formulas.*
+10. Compare results across the various hedges
+11. Highlight and summarize trade offs.

 ---